415 W. Magnolia, Suite 503

 Business School Overview

-The Raymond J. Harbert College of Business at Auburn University offers graduate programs in these departments and concentrations: finance, manufacturing and technology management, marketing, management information systems, production/operations management, and supply chain management/logistics.
+The Raymond J. Harbert College of Business at Auburn University offers these departments and concentrations: finance, manufacturing and technology management, marketing, management information systems, production/operations management, and supply chain management/logistics.
 Its tuition is full-time: $8,262 per year (in-state); full-time: $24,786 per year (out-of-state); executive: $55,480 total program (in-state); and executive: $55,480 total program (out-of-state).

 The College of Business at Auburn University offers 11 areas of specialization in its M.B.A. program, including agribusiness, logistics, and management of technology.
 Full-time students can complete their M.B.A.’s in three semesters through a full-time program on the school’s campus in eastern Alabama.
 The full-time program focuses on leadership development, and includes an internship and an international trip.
 Dual degree options are available to full-time students, and include a M.S. in industrial systems engineering, information systems, or finance.